ManagementMO/ManagementMO/README.md

 # 🦕 About Me:
-📚 I am currently enrolled in Honours Management Engineering at the University of Waterloo<br>🤖 I specialize in the field of data science/machine learning<br>
+📚 I study Management Engineering at the University of Waterloo<br>🤖

 ## 🌐 Socials: